What is an employee ownership trust?

-Employee Ownership Trusts (EOT) were created by the government in 2014 as a structure to facilitate company owners selling a controlling stake to its employees.
+Employee Ownership Trusts (EOTs) offer a highly effective way to place a business into employee ownership.
+They were created by the government in 2014 as a structure to hold shares in a company on behalf of the business’s employees.

 To set up an Employee Ownership Trust, the sellers or company founders will need to place a majority of the business’s shares into the trust.
-The EOT will then hold those shares for the benefit of the company’s employees, with the business’s profits being paid to the trust.
+The EOT will then hold those shares for the benefit of all of the company’s employees.

 - It must have a controlling interest in the company i.e. greater than 50%

 - It must be established for the benefit of all employees (excluding, broadly, individuals who hold or have previously held 5% of the shares) in the company

 - It must treat all employees on an equitable basis

 The sale of shares to an Employee Ownership Trust is usually paid for with third-party financing or through a loan from the outgoing business owners.
 This funding will then usually be repaid in instalments from the future profits of the business.

 While all employees will need to be given some say in how the business is run, this does not mean that every employee needs to be on the management team.
 A management structure will need to be agreed and setup as part of the plan to transfer the business into an EOT.

 To find out more about Employee Ownership Trusts, including how to set one up, you can download our EOT factsheet or take a look at our employee ownership FAQs.

 What are the benefits of Employee Ownership Trusts?